 Education at Montessori Co-op School is a balance of language arts, math, geography, science, computer technology, art, drama and music.
 Our children are also introduced to foreign languages and enjoy many field trips.
 The use of sensory materials and practical life skills are emphasized in the toddler and preschool programs and facilitate learning in the elementary years.

 In the Toddler Room, we focus on concentration skills, sense of order, independence and coordination using Montessori methods and tools.
-The children also begin to develop knowledge of phonetics, which serves as a strong foundation for the reading skills developed in the junior and elementary rooms.
+The children also begin to develop knowledge of phonetics, which serves as a strong foundation for the reading skills developed in the primary and elementary rooms.
 To be consistent with Montessori philosophy, each child progresses at his or her own pace.

 In the Primary Rooms, children are offered a wide variety of hands-on activities from the five basic areas of the Montessori curriculum:

 The multi-age setting is designed to enhance a child’s self-confidence and acceptance of others.
 Everyone works at his or her own pace and set of strengths.
 Qualities of leadership, independence, self-motivation, love of learning, joyful social interaction, responsibility and respect for all living things are emphasized.